1960 United States presidential election in California

-The 1960 United States presidential election in California took place on November 8, 1960 as part of the 1960 United States presidential election.
+The 1960 United States presidential election in California took place on November 8, 1960, as part of the 1960 United States presidential election.
 State voters chose 32 representatives, or electors, to the Electoral College, who voted for president and vice president.

 California voted for the Republican nominee, Vice President Richard Nixon, over the Democratic nominee, Massachusetts Senator John F. Kennedy.
-Although California was Nixon's home state, which he represented in the House and Senate, and initial political base, his margin of victory over Kennedy turned out to be extremely narrow; in fact, it was the closest of the states that Nixon won and the fourth closest state in the election after Hawaii, Illinois and Missouri.
-On the morning of November 9, the NBC victory desk erroneously projected California to Kennedy.
+Although California was Nixon's home state, which he represented in the House and Senate, and initial political base, his margin of victory over Kennedy turned out to be extremely narrow; in fact, it was the closest of the states that Nixon won, and the fourth closest state in the election after Hawaii, Illinois and Missouri.
+On the morning of November 9, the NBC victory desk erroneously projected California for Kennedy.

 Nixon would later win California again against Hubert Humphrey in 1968 and then against George McGovern in 1972.
+This was the first time since 1912 that the state voted for a losing candidate, as well as the first time since 1884 that the state backed a losing Republican candidate.

 Primaries

 Democratic primary

-Running unopposed, California governor Pat Brown won the state's Democratic primary as a favorite son.
+California governor Pat Brown won the state's Democratic primary as a favorite son.
+This was the state's first presidential favorite son delegation since the creation of the presidential primary in 1912.

-While the primary itself was straightforward, the developments surrounding the primary were far more complex.

 Kennedy had not come easily to his decision not to compete in the California primary, and had at one point tentatively filed to run in the primary.

-Kennedy had begun to contemplate the state's primary at an early stage in the development of his campaign.

-By early 1958 Kennedy's team had recognized the state to be a Democratic target for the midterm elections, since economic woes had weakened the Republican Party's strength in the state.
+He had begun to contemplate the state's primary at an early stage in the development of his campaign.
+By early 1958, Kennedy's team had recognized the state to be a Democratic target for the midterm elections, since economic woes had weakened the Republican Party's strength in the state.
 This meant that the 1958 midterm election would serve to gauge the prospect of Democrats winning the state in the 1960 presidential election.
 In February 1958, Ted Sorensen spent $1,500 in order to commission a survey in California that would be conducted that March, coinciding with a two-day visit by Kennedy to the state.
 The survey showed Kennedy winning 55 to 45% in a then-hypothetical general election race against Nixon.
 The survey also demonstrated Kennedy to have a strong lead in California among Catholics, who constituted one-fifth of the state's populace.